An Axiomatic Risk-Reward Framework for Sustainable Investing: Empirical analysis

-Overall, the example shows the power and flexibility of the proposed framework, which can be used to develop empirical analyses both to answer theoretical questions and to implement viable investment strategies suitable for ESG-oriented investors.
-Further empirical research is required for more extensive results, in particular for the modelization of the joint evolution of returns and ESG using stochastic process.
+Overall, the example shows the structural flexibility and interpretability of the proposed framework, which can be used to develop empirical analyses both to answer theoretical questions and to implement viable investment strategies suitable for ESG-oriented investors.
+Further empirical research is required for more extensive results, in particular for the modelization of the joint evolution of returns and ESG using stochastic process and the extension to more assets and geographical areas.
+Another natural extension is a benchmarking of the results against more ESG data providers, especially considering that the ESG scores from different rating agencies are often inconsistent \citep{billio2021inside}.